TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 2/Matthew 2.4.md

 ---

-And gathering together all the chief priests and scribes of the people, he inquired of them where the Christ should be born.
+Gathering together all the chief priests and scribes of the people, he asked them where the Christ would be born.